mrcjkb/.xmonad/README.md

 # My XMonad config.

-See also the corresponding [nix configuration](https://github.com/MrcJkb/nixfiles/blob/master/flake.nix).
+See also the corresponding [NixOS flake](https://github.com/MrcJkb/nixfiles/blob/master/flake.nix).

 ## To enter a development shell (with haskell-language-server)